Shepard Fairey: Marianne

 As a tribute to the victims of the November 2015 Paris attacks, Fairey created a poster representing Marianne, the French national icon, surrounded by the national motto Liberté, égalité, fraternité.
 In June 2016, this design was painted as a mural on 186 rue Nationale, Paris.
 Fairey made a gift of the poster to Emmanuel Macron, who hung it in his office upon assuming the presidency of France.

-In the night of the 13th December (Note: The day, 13/12, is known as an anti-police day to French activists, as it is a code for A.C.A.B.)
+In the night of the 13 December (Note: The day, 13/12, is known as an anti-police day to French activists, as it is a code for A.C.A.B.)
 2020, an anonymous group tagged over the mural in an act of protest against the state.
 The motto was crossed out with white paint and replaced by the tag Marianne pleure (Marianne cries), and red tears were added to the face of Marianne.
 Fairey reacted to the act by declaring his support for all who protest against injustice and that he understood the goals of the action.

 We the People series

-This series was made during the 2016 presidential campaign as a protest on Donald Trump's declarations and policies.
+This series was made during the 2016 presidential campaign as a protest of Donald Trump's declarations and policies.
 This work aims to promote gender equality and fights discrimination against minorities.
 This work stands out to many as it provokes people to respect their common humanity.
-The title of the work comes from a line in the Constitution and features portraits of Native Americans, African Americans, Muslims, and Latinas, aiming to defend their dignity.
+The title of the work comes from a line in the U.S. Constitution, and it features portraits of Native Americans, African Americans, Muslims, and Latinas, aiming to defend their dignity.